Your itinerary for an amazing day in Cork.

 What I wasn’t prepared for was the friendly hospitality and helpful nature of the staff from the minute we arrived.
 We had such a lovely time, the hotel is beautiful and very close to the centre, and the pool is fabulous.

-Where to stop for coffee and cake: Perry Street Market Cafe
+Where to have coffee and cake in Cork: Perry Street Market Cafe

 This is a gorgeous cafe with all the trimmings.
 Perry Street Market Cafe serves everything from salads to cakes to coffees.
 We shared the largest piece of red velvet cake I’d ever seen (same as above!), and sipped on soy lattes watching the world buzz along.